trOnk12/rijksmusem/documentation/README.md

 If the request to the Adswizz Ad server was a success the SDK will return an AdManager object which you will own and will be the way the SDK will communicate events back to your application. \
 To get this communication channel open you need to set up a listener for the AdManager that conforms to the AdManagerListener interface.
 The AdManager will call:

 `onEventReceived(adManager: AdManager, event: AdEvent)` whenever events of interest might happen in the SDK.
-Consult AdEvent.Type for a list of possible events from the AdswizzAdSDK.
+Consult AdEvent.Type for a list of possible events from the AdswizzSDK.

 If an error happens in the SDK while using this object `onEventErrorReceived(adManager: AdManager, ad: AdData?, error: Error)` will be called